 At Red Hill Field Primary School there is a daily before and after school club.
-It operates from 7:45 - 8:45am and then 3:15 - 5:45pm Monday to Friday.
+It operates from 7:30 - 8:45am and then 3:15 - 5:45pm Monday to Friday.
 Please contact the school office on 0116 2841500 for further details.

 Red Hill Field Primary School also offers some after school clubs which change termly.
-These clubs are open to all children and where extra support is needed in order for a child to access the club successfully, we would endeavour to ensure the correct support was in place.
+These clubs are open to all children and where extra support is needed in order for a child to access the club successfully, we would endeavour to ensure that funding is applied for and the correct support was in place.